 Our main objective is to prevent the introduction and spread of listed and emerging fish and shellfish diseases in Scotland.
 We do this by undertaking statutory inspection and sampling programmes, providing advice to stakeholders and implementing regulatory functions in accordance with the current aquaculture and aquatic animals health regulations.
 Read the Fish Health Inspectorate Service Charter.

 The advice and regulation we provide is backed by high quality research and is delivered with wider collaboration within Marine Scotland, when and where necessary.

-- preventing the introduction and spread of listed and emerging in Scotland
+- preventing the introduction and spread of listed and emerging fish and shellfish diseases in Scotland

 - controlling the import and export of fish and shellfish to prevent the spread of disease

 Fish health inspectors are appointed by the Scottish Ministers to act as inspectors under the aquaculture and aquatic animal health regulations.

 Wherever possible, inspectors will advise and assist in compliance with the regulations.

 Fish health inspectors carry out inspection and testing of fish and shellfish farms to:

 - maintain the status of Great Britain as an approved zone for various diseases of fish and shellfish